arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

+### Quiz: Facets

-For the following two questions, you'll be asked to modify code from the lesson.
+For the following question, you'll be asked to modify code from the lesson.
 As you work on the code, test it out by editing the interactive code block so you can see what your code does.

 Note that your solution may not look exactly like the solution code provided --- if your code works and it generates a plot that meets your needs, then it's perfect!